Ellanity/University/README.md

 > I made this repository to help students of my university.
 > I think my solutions can help them somehow.
-> There ready labs Ready-made labs, essays, somewhere resources and literature.
+> There ready-made labs, essays, somewhere resources and literature.

 ```